Pasxsenger/CSCI570/README.md

 # CSCI570

-This is the final project of USC CSCI570.
-And it was done in collaboration with Ling Gan.
+This is some material for USC CSCI570, containing the final project, which was done in collaboration with Ling Gan.